cozyrimz/mongo-cluster-dockerized/README.md

-# create a file named file.key to store a randomly genrated key
+# Create a file named file.key to store a randomly genrated key

 'openssl rand -base64 700 > file.key'
 This will make a file.key key in the root folder

-# set file permissions
+# Set file permissions

 'chmod 400 file.key'
 Change file.key permission to be 4-0-0